 I also carry medium-format Contax cameras as well, which gives a drastically different feel to portraits.
 Some photographers spend a lot of time trying to replicate the look and feel of these pricey medium format cameras in post-production with varied success.

 I use Canon 600 series radio transmitter flash units (they are great for different lighting effects) as well as a multitude of unique flashes and lights.
 I work with soft boxes and umbrellas, although rarely needed at weddings.

 I have many lenses ranging from 17-35mm wide angles, 24-80mm, 70-200mm, 15-30mm, a macro lens and 400mm (2.8).
 I've yet to pull out the 400mm for a wedding (mostly used for wildlife)...
 I am excited for the day when it's needed at a wedding.
 All lenses are premium, professional grade lenses.
 It is incredibly important for a photographer to have multiple lenses.
 Many photographers work with only 2 lenses, which drastically limits the type of imagery they can provide.

 Many of my clients are photography enthusiasts or professional photographers.
 It's fun for me to teach clients little tricks along the way so they can take better pictures themselves.

 I do all of my own re-touching and am meticulous in post-processing and refining images.
 My philosophy is that retouching should be done so the image still looks like you - just the best version of you.

 My belief is that you should never tell a photo has been retouched.
-With that said, slightly tucking in stomachs, double chins, removing dark circles, blemishes, and smoothing skin can make a tremendous impact on an image.
+With that said, taking away distractions - slightly tucking in stomachs, double chins, removing dark circles, blemishes, and smoothing skin can make a tremendous impact on an image.